Splanchnic Venous Capacitance in Postural Tachycardia Syndrome

 Primary endpoint: Effect of glucose on splanchnic venous capacitance in Postural Orthostatic Tachycardia Syndrome(POTS).

-Subject population: Total 50 participants, between age 18-50 years with BMI between 18.5 to 29.9.
-Out of which 25 with be participants with diagnosis of POTs and 25 heathy controls (HC).
+Subject population: For Aim1; Total 50 participants, between age 18-50 years with BMI between 18.5 to 29.9.
+Out of which 25 with be participants with diagnosis of POTS and 25 heathy controls (HC).

-Study visits: 3 visits, 2 in person and 1 telemedicine, Study procedures include EKG, urine and blood sample collection, Orthostatic Standing Test, DXA scan (dual energy X-ray absorptiometry), Measurement of blood volume using carbon monoxide rebreathing technique, Tilt table test, Oral glucose tolerance test (OGTT), Splanchnic venous capacitance measurements.
+Study procedures Visit 0/Screening visit: include EKG, urine and blood sample collection, Orthostatic Standing Test, DXA scan (dual energy X-ray absorptiometry), Measurement of blood volume using carbon monoxide rebreathing technique, Visit 1: Includes Tilt table test, Oral glucose tolerance test (OGTT), Splanchnic venous capacitance measurements.

 Data and Safety Monitoring Plan: The DSMB will meet at least 3 times, once to review and ratify its charter, a second time to evaluate the safety data after 5 POTS patients finish the study, and every 6 months until year 5.
 These reports will provide information regarding recruiting, safety reporting, data quality, and efficacy.
 The committee will assess safety data including common adverse events, hospitalizations, and other serious adverse events.